Maintaining Blades

 Keep Your Knife Honed:

 We recommend a leather strop for honing as its a little more forgiving than a steel, especially on hard edges.
 This straightens the edge on an almost microscopic scale and should be done regularly to help keep your knife sharp for longer.
-It does not actually ‘sharpen’ your knife though and eventually some material will need to be removed.
-Huge tin of worms here so I’ll keep it simple, we would recommend Naniwa professional whetstones which are nice to use and good value.
-Please do not be tempted to use a carbide or electric sharpener.
+It does not actually ‘sharpen’ your knife and eventually some material will need to be removed on whetstones.
+Please do not be tempted to use a carbide or electric sharpener on any knife you care about.
+We sell our own sharpening systems for use with full size whetstones, they are generally aimed at people that do a lot of sharpening but would be a useful part of any tool kit.

 Carbon Steel or Stainless?

 Stainless steel is the most common material for kitchen knives, however, carbon steel is often the preferred choice of culinary professionals.
-This is because even basic grades can hold an incredibly sharp edge, some with very high hardness while remaining easy to keep sharp.
-That being said, there are some pretty amazing grades of stainless steel available now as well.
+This is because even basic grades can hold an incredibly sharp edge, some with very high hardness while remaining easy to work with and keep sharp.
+More expensive grades of stainless can offer better edge retention as well as corrosion resistance however they are usually very difficult to work with so I'd recommend putting your money into a very well made carbon steel blade with well refined geometry instead of paying for all those hours of grinding on high grade stainless.

 Subscribe to our emails